Dr. David J. Ayers

 Dr. Jim Thrasher ’80 has had the privilege of investing his life in college students for over twenty years as the Director of Career Services and as Associate Professor of Biblical and Religious Studies and Humanities.
-He currently serves as the Senior Fellow of Career Services.
+He currently serves as the Senior Fellow for Vocational Guidance.
 He was asked by the College in 1994 to re-invent the Career Services philosophy and programs.
 Based on a Biblical view of calling and vocation, Thrasher set in place a vision which has resulted in a nationally recognized office.
 The Princeton Review Guide three times has ranked the GCC Career Services Office in the top 20 such offices at colleges and universities across the nation.
 He was a contributing author to the book “Hire on a WHIM: Four Qualities That Make for Great Employees” and an advisor to the author of “Getting Hired “Right” Out of College.”
 Thrasher has lectured on various Career Services subjects at numerous conferences, including the Eastern Association of Colleges and Employers.
 His administrative educational experience encompasses high school college counseling and coaching, as well as collegiate admissions, student affairs, residence life, career services and coaching.

 Dr. Warren Throckmorton

 Warren Throckmorton, PhD is an associate professor of psychology at Grove City College.
 His academic work has been published by journals of the American Psychological Association, the American Mental Health Counseling Association and the Christian Association for Psychological Studies.
 In 2004, he wrote and produced the documentary, I Do Exist, about sexual orientation change and in 2005 followed up with a shortened version called Sexual Orientation: Is Change Possible?